 Keep a pad and pencil handy.
 I always read the Bible with something to write with, because I’m expecting to receive something from God.
 If you’re expecting to hear from God, you should be ready to write it down.
 Don’t just say you’ll “remember it.”
 The weakest ink is better than the best memory.
 Pray over it, ponder it, then be ready for God to speak to you.

-As you mediate, use your sanctified common sense.
+As you meditate, use your sanctified common sense.
 Don’t jump into the middle of a chapter or a book with no rhyme or reason.
 Follow a plan.
-You might start by reading Psalm 119 that this study is based on and mark all the references to law, statues, precepts and other related words.
+You might start by reading Psalm 119 which this study is based on and mark all the references to law, statutes, precepts, and other related words.